dtcenter/METplus-Training/docs/modules/METviewer/docker.rst

 **http://localhost:8080/metviewer/metviewer1.jsp**

-So now METviewer is up and running on your machine and the GUI is accessible via a web browser.
-If you click on the **Select Databases** button at the top of the GUI, you'll find that the list is empty.
+METviewer is now up and running on your machine and the GUI is accessible via a web browser.
+But if you click on the **Select Databases** button at the top of the GUI, you'll find that the list of databases is empty.

 Load Data
 ---------

-So the next step is loading our sample MET output files into a METviewer database.
+The next step is loading our sample MET output files into a METviewer database.
 METviewer requires that the user create an XML file to define the location and type of data you'd like to load.
 This is a called a load spec file.
-For convenience, we've included a load spec file in the sample data tarfile.
-On your machine, this is in the **met_out** directory, but that directory is mapped in the METviewer software container to a directory named **/data**.
-Since the METviewer load occurs inside the container, the load spec references that **/data** directory.
+For convenience, we've included a load spec in the sample data tarfile.
+On your machine, the sample data is in the **met_out** directory, but that directory is mounted inside the METviewer container to a directory named **/data**.
+Since the METviewer load occurs *inside* the container, the load spec references that **/data** directory.

 .. code-block::

   cat met_out/load_met_out.xml

 JHG, start working here.
 This automatically downloads the latest version of the **metplus-training** image from the